≡ Menu

 It doesn’t matter whether you’re tending to a tiny balcony or a ten-acre plot.
-You need a broom.
+You need a brush.

 Brooms, on the other hand, are hard to do without.
 And I don’t mean for achieving the intrinsically satisfying look of a swept patio or greenhouse floor.